 I know a time will come when I will wonder.
 Where I will see his face in those of men I pass on the street of the city we both love.
 My heart will double time until my mind convinces me that it’s not him.
 I know I will feel sad.
 I will feel sad for a long time.
 But that is one day.

 For now, I want to be angry, to scream and cry and make a scene but the woman I have become won’t allow me to do that.
 Maybe I would if I was the girl I was, but that is not who I am anymore.
 I guess I owe him for that.

 For now, I will not move in anger and only in minimal sadness because I’ve learned that doing what is right is not always the easiest.
 I release us and who we were back to the confines of my memory.
 I will no longer string myself up on the moments between our encounters because I am afraid if I do I will hang.

-You don’t miss me now because this all too fresh, too easy to belittle as something you’ll look back on and it not seem as big a deal as it was at the time.
+You don’t miss me now because this all too fresh, too easy to minimize as something you’ll look back on and it not seem like a big deal.
 But one day, when you realize what you’ve lost, you’ll miss me.